betarabbit/dash-flask-sample-app/README.md

 # Background
-(Plotly Dash)[https://plotly.com/dash/] is a web application framework for Python that allows you to build beautiful, responsive, interactive data visualizations in seconds.
+[Plotly Dash](https://plotly.com/dash/) is a web application framework for Python that allows you to build beautiful, responsive, interactive data visualizations in seconds.
 However, an application can only display data aren't always useful.
-If we want to have a fully-featured application, we need to make use of its backend (Flask)[https://flask.palletsprojects.com/en/2.0.x/].
+If we want to have a fully-featured application, we need to make use of its backend [Flask](https://flask.palletsprojects.com/en/2.0.x/).

 # Issues
 Even though Dash piggyback off of Flask, this Flask is in a sandbox, and doesn't have a lot of the same functionalities.
 For example, the following ones are missing or requires Dash enterprise version: